 What to wear to a wedding on a farm?
-A dress or skirt in a non-shiny fabric that won’t snag on hay bale seating, one long and full enough to allow for sitting on the ground if the picnic benches get crowded.
+A dress or skirt in a non-shiny fabric that won’t snag on hay bale seating, something long and full enough to allow for sitting on the ground if the picnic benches get crowded.
 Oh, and flats or wedges.
 No one likes to sink into dirt, no matter how glamorously.

 The Grande Dame takes cotton jacquard to its most refined extreme.
 Has the hardest time choosing which of her hats to wear.

 It’s August.
-I wish all you late summer brides and guests wonderful farm weddings, in Maine, Bedminster, Michigan, Sonoma, Kansas.
-May the sun shine and the mosquitoes sleep deeply.
+I wish all you late summer brides and guests wonderful farm weddings, in Maine, Bedminster, Sonoma, Purdue.